dprenevost/PyBer_Analysis/README.md

-# PyBer_Analysis
+# PyBer Company Analysis

 ## Using Python and Pandas to discover key differences in city type for the PyBer company

 ## Overview of the analysis-

-We compared the different types of cities for the number of rides and the amount of revenue generated to give to the executives at the company.
+We compared the different types of cities for the number of rides and the amount of revenue generated to give to the executives at PyBer.

-### Results: differences in ride-sharing data among the different city types-
+## Results-

 To understand what we are looking at, here is a graph that shows at a high level where revenue is being generated seperated by city type for the time period from January 1st 2019 to April 29th 2019: